istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 ## Configure traffic to external HTTPS proxy

-1. Define a TCP (!)
+1. Define a TCP (not HTTP!)
 Service Entry for the HTTPS proxy.
 Note that despite the fact that the HTTP [CONNECT](https://tools.ietf.org/html/rfc7231#section-4.3.6) method is used to communicate with HTTPS proxies, the traffic between the application and the proxy is TCP (a TCP tunnel), and not HTTP.